 Table of Contents

 The London Underground has a confusing reputation in the city – it’s simultaneously known for being the best way to travel cheaply and easily around the big city, while also being notoriously difficult for beginners to understand.
-While it is definitely worth using the underground while visiting or living in London, it can be hard to negotiate the first couple of times you use it, which is why we decided to write this helpful guide to the Tube!
+While it is definitely worth using the underground while visiting or living in your luxury London student accommodation, it can be hard to negotiate the first couple of times you use it, which is why we decided to write this helpful guide to the Tube!